david672orford/tech-for-teaching/typefaces/standard/index.md

 In 2016 URW released [version 2.0 of their 35 fonts](https://github.com/URWTypeFoundry/Core_35/).
 The onlines have been reworked and coverage of Cyrillic and Greek added.
-In this release two the font names have been changed:
+In this release some of the font names have been changed:

-"Century Schoolbook L" is now "C059", and "Paladino L" is now "P052".
+* "Century Schoolbook L" is now "C059"
+* "Paladino L" is now "P052"
+* "Nimbus Roman No9 L" is now simply "Nimbus Roman"

 There is also a [package of these fonts](https://github.com/ArtifexSoftware/urw-base35-fonts) which includes tweaks and configuration files for Fontconfig (the Linux font manager).